Ybor City cigar makers' strike of 1931: Banning of the Lector

 The reason that manufacturers performed this lockout is that the necessary orders for the Christmas shipment had been filled and they felt it necessary to push back against the radical labor movement they found themselves a part of.
 And so the strike continued, most readily characterized as a raid against supposed communist leaders who were thought to be the ones inciting the worker rebellions.
 Tampa citizens formed a "secret committee of 25 outstanding citizens" who, according to the Tampa Tribune, "had the sole purpose of driving out the communists, whether they are communists freshly arrived or long here".

 On December 10, 1931, the New York Times published an article that addressed this ongoing public battle of citizen vigilante committees versus supposed communist leaders.
 In it, Harris G. Sims outlined the vices of the workers and how the city is trying to squash the movement.
 "While strike leaders denied that Red propagandists inspired them," the article says that when "police raided the headquarters of an industrial union a Soviet flag and a large quantity of Red literature were found and seized".

 The strike escalated to the point where more than "twenty automobiles manned by policemen with riot guns were ready to quell a disturbance [that failed to arise]."
-Finally, Federal Judge Alexander Akerman: "signed an injunction against more than 140 persons believed to be leaders of the outbreak ... the injunction was drastic and sweeping.
-It probably hit the heart of the radical program with a clause restraining those named 'from continuing to maintain and conduct the organization known as The Tobacco Workers Industrial Union of Tampa as an organization under the statement of principles advocating and encouraging the belief in the destruction by force of organized government or in the destruction of private property as a means to that end'".
+Then, Federal Judge Alexander Akerman:

 As such, the fight among workers for their Lectors was played off by local and federal government as a communist movement that aimed at undermining the integrity of the United States.
 And while the workers, for many years, had been a part of social groups that encouraged this sort of talk, their ideological differences were magnified, ridiculed and preyed upon by adversaries to misconstrue them as their main intent in the strike.
 It left them no legal leg to stand on and heavily contributed to them losing the strike.

+On December 10, 1931, Ybor Cigar workers voted to return to work during a mass meeting of 1500 workers at the Labor Temple.

-On December 15, 1931, the Wall Street Journal published an article titled, "Tampa's cigar makers' strike ended when most of the 8,000 who walked out nearly three weeks ago after their "readers" were discharged, returned to work".
+On December 15, 1931, the Wall Street Journal published an article titled, Tampa's cigar makers' strike ended when most of the 8,000 who walked out nearly three weeks ago after their "readers" were discharged, returned to work.
 The Lectors were never again reinstated in cigar makers' factories.
 Re-hiring was not automatic as "the strikers are no longer employees" but the original wage scales prevailed.